cargonzalv/rule-of-thumb/README.md

     ![Kube](docs/KubeCluster.PNG)

-- [x] Production ready
+- [x] Different envs & Production ready

-    All NestJS configurations are set up to be as efficient as posible in terms of loading times on production
+    All NestJS configurations are set up to be as efficient as posible in terms of loading times on production.
+It also has environment variable files for development.

 ## How to run it?